rtens/ucdi/readme.md

 either follow your gut feeling or use a system like the [Eisenhower Matrix][matrix].

 From that winner Goal, take the first Task and make it something small and doable.
 The smaller the better.
-It should seems almost trivial and you should be able to imagine doing it.
+It should seem almost trivial and you should be able to imagine doing it.
 Like "Buy a cheap guitar online".
 That's your **Brick**.

 Next, you need to schedule when you are gonna lay the brick.
 You can do it right away of course, but in any case make it a specific date and time and also decide on a minimum duration.
 This appointment is non-negotionable and non-canceable.